chriswang1999/RLForex/README.md

+## Before presentation
+Have slide ready
+Split train dev and train on one currency
+Data visualization
+Algo comparison of linear regression, logistic regression and RL (why RL is a promising and hard direction) Add back previous action and clean code

 This repository contains a PIP package which is an OpenAI environment for simulating an enironment in which bananas get sold.